GreptimeTeam/docs/docs/v0.8/en/user-guide/clients/grafana.md

 ### Installation

-The GreptimeDB Data source plugin can currently only installed on a local Grafana instance.
+The GreptimeDB Data source plugin can currently only be installed on a local Grafana instance.
 Make sure Grafana is installed and running before installing the plugin.

 You can choose one of the following installation methods: